-We'd like to wish a #HappyVaisakhi to everyone from the Sikh community celebrating over the next couple days!
-13 APRIL 2018 Image of the triangular flag with the

-Sikh insignia of the Khanda
+#HappyVaisakhi to everyone from the Sikh community celebrating the birth of the Khalsa over the coming days!
+13 APRIL 2020 Image of the triangular flag with the Sikh insignia of the Khanda

-BUDDHISM

-CHINESE NEW YEAR
+BUDDHISM CHINESE NEW YEAR

-Happu #ChineseNewYear to all our followers who this weekend celebrate the start of the Year of the Dog!
-16 FEBRUARY 2018 Image of a dog
+Happy #ChineseNewYear to all our followers who this weekend celebrate the start of the Year of the Pig!
+25 JANUARY 2020

+Image of a pig